 Plant collection and Processing;

-Seeds of Piper guineenses (Uziza) were collected from a native compound at Ekwe in Isu L.G.A OF Imo State while the seeds of Xylopia aethiopiaca (Uda) were purchased from Relief market, Owerri and the plants and was identified by a taxonomist.
+Leaves of Piper guineenses (Uziza) were collected from a native compound at Ekwe in Isu L.G.A OF Imo State while the seeds of Xylopia aethiopiaca (Uda) were purchased from Relief market, Owerri, and the plants were identified by a taxonomist.
 Freshly collected samples were air-dried at room temperature, ground into powder, weighed and stored for extraction

 Methods for Proximate Analysis

+Moisture content

-Moisture content AOAC (2000)
+Moisture content was determined by the method of AOAC (2000)

 Principle:

 The sample was heated at 100-150 °C for a specific time until it reached a constant weight.